Stop Forcing Stillness: 5 Short Active Relaxation Techniques for Restless Minds

 Why Movement Works Better for Restless Brains

-For high-energy, ADHD-type brains, standard meditation often feels like under-stimulation, causing a drop in baseline dopamine.
-Active relaxation gives enough sensory “noise” to keep the brain engaged, preventing distraction loops or anxiety spikes.
+For high-energy, ADHD-type brains, standard meditation often feels like under-stimulation, causing a drop in baseline dopamine. active relaxation techniques gives enough sensory “noise” to keep the brain engaged, preventing distraction loops or anxiety spikes.
 Cortisol is metabolized while the nervous system receives reassuring feedback.
 Movement is medicine for minds that can’t sit still.

 Creating a “Restless-Friendly” Routine

-High-energy individuals benefit from Pulse-to-Pause cycles: 10 minutes of active relaxation followed by 2 minutes of stillness.
+High-energy individuals benefit from Pulse-to-Pause cycles: 10 minutes of active relaxation techniques followed by 2 minutes of stillness.
 Watch for the physiological sigh, a double-inhale followed by a long exhale.
 When it happens involuntarily, your “bridge” to calm is complete.

 Micro-Practices: